 Use the mblen subroutine to skip multibyte characters.
 Then, on encountering single-byte characters, check for equality.
 See checklist item 2.

 OR

 Convert the search character and the searched string to wide character form, and then use wide character search subroutines.
-See "Wide Character String Search Subroutines" on page 37 for more information.

 15. Does the program perform regular-expression pattern matching?